 Toddlers, the mini tyrants of this world.
-They are the Kim Jong-un of the small persons world.
+They are the Kim Jong-un of the small people.
 We love them but toddlers are hard work, fact.
 Anyone saying otherwise is delusional, lying, or has help.
 And despite being so little, they contain a huge amount of energy that springs into action from the moment they open their eyes in the morning.
-I’ve yet to find an off switch.
+I’ve yet to find an off-switch.
 Especially when mummy has a hangover.
 When I think back to those early hazy days with a new-born, they’re like the holy grail.
-Okay, okay so there are some sleep issues and you’re running on empty, but when you finally venture out of the house, leaky boobs strapped down and downstairs bits not aching anymore, you can generally sit (or do the manic rocking holding the baby) and drink coffee and actually talk to friends.
+Okay, okay so there are some sleep issues and you’re running on empty, but when you finally venture out of the house, leaky boobs strapped down and downstairs bits not aching anymore, you can generally sit (or do the manic rocking holding the baby) and drink coffee and talk to friends.
 And I mean, actually have a proper five minute conversation uninterrupted.
-You’re not having to physically grapple muffins you haven’t paid for from a small child, and you’re not having to chase after your child whose legged it with the next tables pastries.
-As I attempted some menial tasks recently which the kid was making rather difficult, I started thinking about all of the easy, simple things we should be able to do that are made impossible or certainly a tad more stressful because of little people.
-Obviously this list could go on for ever, but here are a few things that sprang to mind.
+You’re not having to physically grapple muffins you haven’t paid for or chase after your child whose legged it with the next tables pastries.
+These are some tasks that are utterly impossible with a smallie in tow.